 - create case studies for wider sharing and sustainability

-- In Aberdeenshire the focus is on the development of community planning and health and social care integration across strategic, operational and community partnership-working
+In Aberdeenshire the collaborative action research has focused on the development of community planning and health and social care integration across strategic, operational and community partnership-working.

-- In Fife we are seeking to improve central-local CPP processes by exploring a school intervention initiative, the development of a community welfare hub, and different collaborative approaches to support families in deprived areas.
+In Fife the collaborative action research inquiries sought to improve central-local CPP processes by exploring a school intervention initiative, the development of a community welfare hub, and different collaborative approaches to support families in deprived areas.

-- West Dunbartonshire’s interests are in public service reform at the neighbourhood level and community-led action planning
+West Dunbartonshire’s interests were in public service reform at the neighbourhood level and community-led action planning.